Make-Ahead Mashed Potatoes – creamy, buttery mashed potatoes that can be made up to three days ahead and heated before serving to save time.

-These Make-Ahead Mashed Potatoes have become a holiday staple at my house.
-You can prepare them up to three days ahead of time, refrigerate them, then bake them on the day of.
+These Make-Ahead Mashed Potatoes have become a holiday staple at my house and are our absolute favorite side dish.
+You can prepare them up to three days ahead of time, refrigerate them, then bake them on the day of serving.
 It’s a great time saver, and these mashed potatoes are absolutely incredible.
 Creamy and buttery, with a slightly crunchy golden crust on top.
-These make-ahead mashed potatoes are truly heavenly.
+These make ahead mashed potatoes are truly heavenly.
+If you make these mashed potatoes for any holiday or event, be prepared to be in charge of the mashed potatoes for every event!

 Make Ahead Mashed Potatoes Ingredients

-- Russet Potatoes – I recommend buying the biggest potatoes you can find to avoiding spending too much time peeling.
-It’s a lot easier to peel just 5 one pound potatoes!
-I will usually buy them individually at the grocery store vs buying a big bag plus you can get ones free from spots or sprouts.
+- Potatoes – Russet Potatoes are the classic potatoes used for mashing.
+I recommend buying the biggest potatoes you can find to avoiding spending too much time peeling.
+It’s a lot easier to peel just five 1 lb potatoes!
+I will usually buy them individually at the grocery store vs buying a big bag.
+Plus, you can get ones free from spots or sprouts.
+This is my favorite tip for all mashed potatoes.
+This really cuts down on the total time for prep.
+Bigger potatoes are much easier to peel.
+Yukon Gold potatoes would be the best substitute.

-- Cream Cheese – this is the secret ingredient that makes them so good as a make-ahead recipe!
+- Cream Cheese – at room temperature.
+This is the secret ingredient that makes them so good as a make ahead recipe!

 How to Make Make-Ahead Mashed Potatoes

-- Prepare mashed potatoes in recipe, then store tightly covered with foil up to three days ahead.
+- Transfer to a 9×13 casserole dish and store tightly covered with aluminum foil up to three days ahead.
 I usually make these on Tuesday to serve on Thanksgiving Thursday.

 - Potatoes will be chilled through, so remove them several hours before heating so they can come to room temperature.

-- Heat covered for traditional mashed potatoes, or leave uncovered for a golden brown top.
+- Heat covered with aluminum foil for traditional mashed potatoes, or leave uncovered for a golden brown top.

 How to Make Mashed Potatoes Ahead of Time and Reheat in the Oven